PhilAndrew/JumpMicro/README.md

 The Neo4J data should change infrequently and represent meaningful data, it is a good idea to think of updating Neo4J after a period of at least a few seconds, certainly not 100 times per second and this gives the general principle to use.
 Update Neo4J infrequently and represent a truthful and meaningful state from which new states can emerge.

 Remember Akka Actors can use message passing and encapsulate state rather than using the database as the means of communicating state.
+Communication and communication of state should not take place by placing data into Neo4J then calling another Microservice to do some action where the other Microservice reads from Neo4J.

 In summary:

-* Change data infrequently, it is a permanent data store and has a cost for storage.
 * Represent meaningful state.
+* Change data infrequently.
+* Neo4J should not be the means by which communication takes place.

 ### ------------------------  RUBBISH NOTES AFTER THIS